slebok/slebok/stories/prolog-fj-tapl/main.md

 # A Prological Reconstruction of Featherweight Java from TAPL

 This is the story of how I naively reconstructed a parser, evaluator and type checker for Featherweight Java (FJ) from Benjamin Pierce's book %LINKME:"Types and Programming Languages" (TAPL), Sect.
-19, in %LINKME:Prolog ([SWI-Prolog](http://www.swi-prolog.org/pldoc/man?predicate=select/4), to be precise).
+19, in [Prolog](../tools/Prolog.md) ([SWI-Prolog](http://www.swi-prolog.org/pldoc/man?predicate=select/4), to be precise).
 The insights of this story, if any, come from observing

 1. how the implementation reconstructs the semantics of the book's figures' specifying syntax and semantics of FJ, and
 2. how and why the implementation differs from the specifications.